yyl-20020115/AsmConverter/README.md

 This purpose is fullfilled.
 Your help is well-welcomed to improve this project.
-And the Intel to AT&T conversion needs to be done as well.
+And the Intel to AT&T conversion needs to be verified by more tests as well.

 Best Regards,
 Yilin